cscorley/dissertation/chapters/1_introduction/0_introduction.md

 # Introduction {#chap:intro}

 Software features are functionalities defined by requirements and accessible to developers and users.
 Software change is continual, because revised requirements lead to new features, increasing expectations lead to feature enhancements, and achieving intended behavior leads to removal of defective features (i.e., bugs).
 Users and developers propose change requests to the project issue tracker.
-Change requests are sometimes called issue reports, and specific kinds of change requests include feature requests, enhancement requests, and bug reports.
+Change requests are sometimes called issue reports.
+Specific kinds of change requests include feature requests, enhancement requests, and bug reports.

 Software developers are often confronted with maintenance tasks that involve